nuejs/www/index.md

 include: [home, bunny/video]
 ---

+[.info]
+  ### 📦 Monster update coming on August!
+  A huge update with almost [400 files changed](https://github.com/nuejs/nue/compare/master...dev) is coming on Aug.
+It's going to be amazing.

 # A content-first Web framework
 **Nue** is a closer-to-metal framework embracing minimalism and web standards.
 It's structurally clean and stupidly fast.